Rozanova/WebDesignCourse/Syllabus.md

 #### Week 13
 * Work-in class session: work on your final project is a a simple, responsive site based on the culmination of your Glitch projects that you worked on in class and for homework.
 I will be here to help!

+##### HW:
+* Finish your final project and prepare to present it next week in a group critique session.

 #### Week 14
 * Final group critique and responsive website share-out!
+* Optional intro to javascropt workshop for those interested.